thalissa/swn/README.md

 Those that assist in contributing to the project will be listed here!
 Though I expect no help, if anyone provides any assistance I'll be more than happy to pull code in.

 ### Changelog
+#### 0.1.5 (Insert Character Here Update)
+* Changed template files from .html to .hbs (mostly so that my text editor properly handles Handlebar styling)
+* Chat cards for saving throw rolls now use "<Saving Throw> Save"
+* Various styling additions.
+* Modified the sheet tabs.
+Now includes Bio / Notes / Equipment [That includes weapons and defense rolls] / Skills / Foci / Psionics / Settings
+* Added a bunch of character fields, since those are a little important.
+Bio mostly filled out, and the others I'll work on later.

 #### 0.1.4 (How Do Ability Scores Work?
 Update)
 * Attribute scores now auto-generate.
 * Saving throws now add their proper modifiers when rolled.